 It is a comprehensive guide that outlines the demand for a product or service.
 It can help businesses better understand their customers’ needs, and forecast later needs.

 It can also help businesses optimize their supply chain and ensure enough products to meet customer orders.

 One of the most important aspects of demand planning is predicting future demand.
 This can be done in various ways, such as analyzing historical data, considering market trends, and examining consumer interests.

 It’s crucial to understand future demand to adequately plan for it and ensure that your supply chain can meet needs.
 You can make better production planning, inventory control, and marketing decisions with accurate forecasts.

 It is essential because it helps businesses understand and forecast customer demand.
-This information can then decide what products to produce and how many to keep on hand.
+This information can decide what products to produce and how many to keep on hand.